Open Letters – Open Letter 1

 A school contains the largest collection of children in a place.
 It already has a structured and trained workforce to transmit information to children about life skills, moral science, computer science, social science, and biology.
 Sexual reproduction is being taught to children from class 8 onwards.
 Besides, many children trust and share their feelings with their teachers more than their parents.
 Remember, most teachers are also parents, and some are even grandparents.
 Some teachers even have their children studying in the same school.

 It is also essential for us to acknowledge that sometimes our children do commit heinous crimes like rape or murder.
 However, the age-old saying that ‘children are innocent’ still holds.
 The reason for not rejecting this proverb is that our children, unlike us, cannot calculate or predict the long-term consequences of an action.
 Clinically speaking, their behaviour is primarily based on reflexive actions.
 They slowly and steadily learn about morals, values and ethics through various cognitive moral development stages.
 We all know how our children behave when puberty starts or when they become adolescents or teenagers.
 The hormonal changes take our children on a roller coaster ride, and attraction towards the opposite sex in this age group is quite a normal behaviour.
 Our children’s hormonal and bodily changes sometimes hamper their decision-making capabilities, thus further complicating the matter.
 Remember, children sometimes commit heinous crimes.
-However, the age-old saying that ‘children are innocent’ still holds.
+However, Nevertheless, the notion that children are innocent remains valid.

 Late Sh.
 Puran Chand